Grudz/Cpp_Fundamentals/README.md

 # Learning_Cplusplus

 I have to learn C++ for an autonomous vehicle course before winter semester, 2020, of university.
-I am documenting this journey with the goal of quantifying my knowledge and developing me C++ skills with the Github community.
+I am documenting this journey with the goal of quantifying my knowledge and developing my C++ skills with the GitHub community.
+Moreover, I plan to post my projects, past and in the future, on GitHub and encourage others to do the same!

 Link to tutorial: http://www.cplusplus.com/doc/tutorial/